Sally Conforte

-Early life
+Life

-Sally was born in Palos, Alabama, and had eleven siblings.
+Sally was born in Palos, Alabama in January 1917, and had eleven siblings.

-Adult life
+First marriage and first brothels

 Sally married Barney Perlman in 1942 in Ft.
 Lauderdale, Florida.
 She divorced him in Reno, Nevada in 1951, after he ran off with a showgirl from the Riverside Hotel.
 Sally resumed use of her maiden name, Burgess.

-In 1952, she opened the Sally J Ranch brothel in Fallon, Nevada, east of Reno near the Naval Air Station Fallon but it was closed by the sheriff.
+After the end of her relationship with Perlman, she opened the Sally J Ranch brothel in Fallon, Nevada, east of Reno near the Naval Air Station Fallon but it was closed by the sheriff.
 By 1955, Sally had operated four brothels in Fallon, each one closed by the sheriff.

+Second marriage and further prostitution-related activities

 She met her second husband, Joseph Conforte, in 1955; they were married in August 1961.
 According to a July 26, 1976 article in New York Magazine: "That first year (1955), on Thanksgiving Eve, Joe met Sally.
 He had opened a house near the town of Wadsworth, 30 miles east of Reno, and he'd driven in to pick up a girl to work the holiday.
 There in the girl's apartment was Sally Burgess--exactly the madam he'd been looking for."